TremeschinArchive/ModularMusicVisualizer/README.md

 </p>
 <h3 align="center">Modular Music Visualizer</h3>
 <p align="center">
-  An attempt to make a free (as in freedom) and open source music visualization (After Effects and Synthesia)-like tool for the music production community.
+  An attempt to make a free (as in free   dom) and open source music visualization (After Effects and Synthesia)-like tool for the music production community.
   <br><hr>
   <i>Support for Music Bars mode, Piano Roll tutorials, Video as background, enable / disable whatever you want.</i>
 </p>